michaelthegreat/rust-query/README.md

 cargo lambda deploy --s3-bucket bucket-name

-If it can be made more generic and serialize the json at the end in an automated way I think it would be useful .
+If it can be made more generic and serialize the json at the end in an automated way I think it would be more useful .
 Like, if it took any sql query as input and just figured out the types on its own I think it would have great power to help developers get a sql query out of a lambda quickly.
 Let me know if you know tips how to do this :)